ARCTraining/hpc2-software/book/course/spack/testinstall.md

 That is quite wordy, but to note, it's installed pigz, and also installed a dependency of it, zlib.
-Just asking for it to install that one package has led to it downloading and installing another, and it's quite happy done that without needing any guidance.
+Just asking for it to install that one package has led to it downloading and installing another, and it's quite happy doing that without needing any guidance.

 Let's now see how you can load that module, and use it.
-Now the first time you build something with spack, you have to reload the setup script to make it find these newly build packages.
-In future this wouldn't be necessary:
+The first time you build something with Spack, you have to reload the setup script to make it find these newly build packages.
+In future this shouldn't be necessary:

 ```
 $ . spack/share/spack/setup-env.sh